Raymond Bobgan (Executive Artistic Director)

 Faye Hargate (Education Manager)

 Faye is a performer, installation artist, educator and director.
 She creates new works, primarily working in devised theatre methods, and focuses on developing semiautobiographical pieces that explore American female identity.
 She joined the CPT staff as the Education Associate in 2009, after working at the theatre as an independent artist since 2007.
-As Education Associate, Faye is the Program Director of CPT’s Brick City Theatre, working with youth who live in public housing, and leads the creation of 3-5 original works each season.
+As Education Manager, Faye is the Program Director of CPT’s Brick City Theatre, working with youth who live in public housing, and leads the creation of 3-5 original works each season.
 She is Program Coordinator of Teatro Publico de Cleveland, working with Raymond Bobgan and local Latino/a artists to create and produce plays that share the multiplicity of cultures, identities and traditions in Cleveland’s Latino community.
 Collaborating with visual artist, and mother, Joan Hargate, Faye has directed the creation of performance/art installations: She’s Wearing White…, Royal Ann’s Preserve, Echoless Shore and Fellsalie.
 She is a 2014 Creative Workforce Fellow.
 This December, she will perform Feefer Rising, a solo piece that she collaboratively created with Raymond Bobgan.